naturally occurring consequences

 3. What can I do to allow my child to feel the consequences of their behavior while being aware and protective of any life-threatening situations?

 The close calls with my kids ended on a positive note.
-Lives changed, and two people made better choices when they realized what they were facing.
+Lives changed, and two people made better choices when they recognized what they faced.
 When I look back, I was probably allowing for naturally occurring consequences, although I wasn’t aware of the term at the time.

-I worked through my frustration and turned towards my kids instead of away from them in both instances.
+I worked through my frustration and turned toward my kids rather than away from them in both instances.
 They both found a solution that worked for them.

 I’m better suited for the strategy of allowing naturally occurring consequences because it feels peaceful to me.
 It comes from a place of love.